ktrachtova/perseqpipe/README.md

 ## Usage

-> [!NOTE]
-> If you are new to Nextflow, please refer to [this page](https://www.nextflow.io/docs/latest/install.html) on how to set-up Nextflow.
-Make sure to test you setup with `-profile test` before running the workflow on actual data.

-For instructions on how to execute the pipeline, plese refer to [Usage](docs/usage.md) documentation.
+For instructions on how to execute the PerSeqPIPE pipeline, plese refer to [Usage](docs/usage.md) documentation.

 ## Pipeline outputs